AlliumPro/libnet/content/docs/2025/libnet/week1.md

 **Problem Statement:**
 Many libraries struggle with outdated, clunky websites that lack functionality and a pleasant user experience.
 This makes it harder for students and staff to access resources efficiently.

-**Target Users:**\
-1)Students – Easy access to books, research materials, and library services.\
-2)Library Administrators – A simple, customizable platform to manage their digital presence.

 | Team Member      | Telegram Alias    | Email Address                   | Track                                      | Responsibilities                                                                                 |